 - Determine opportunities for a change

-Surveys and questionnaires can assist in gathering information from stakeholders about customers, products, and work practices.
-After collecting the answers, business analysts can compile or validate the requirements.
+Surveys and questionnaires are another tool for gathering information from stakeholders.
+After collecting the answers, business analysts can compile information about customers, products, and work practices or validate the requirements.

-The process objective determines which participants to engage in the survey.
-For example, if you need to elicit information about the app’s architecture, get in touch with software architects.
-General tip: questions should be neutral and straightforward, especially if they are written.
-As a result, the respondent will not be conditioned to provide desirable, but not objective, answers.
+General tip: questions should be neutral and straightforward, especially if they are in written form.
+As a result, the respondent will less likely provide desirable, but not objective, answers.

 Requirements Gathering: Agile vs Waterfall Projects

 Traditional software development methodologies like Waterfall assume pre-project requirements gathering.
-Due to the rigid SDLC structure, delivery teams often base requirements on assumptions and cannot change them midway through development.
+Due to the rigid SDLC structure, delivery teams often base requirements on assumptions and cannot change them mid-development.
 Eventually, such project requirements become less relevant as user needs and market conditions change.

 Agile methodologies, in turn, enable teams to gather, evaluate, and refine requirements during each iteration.
-This way, requirements always remain up-to-date and in line with dynamic business needs, user preferences, and market conditions.
-For instance, half of the “2022 State of Agile” respondents indicate that this methodology helps them achieve better alignment with business needs.
+This way, requirements remain up-to-date and aligned with dynamic business needs, user preferences, and market conditions.
+For instance, half of the “2022 State of Agile” respondents indicate that such a project lifecycle helps them better align with business needs.

 How to Gather Requirements in Agile

-For agile projects, requirements are mostly gathered during the discovery phase and then constantly refined at the beginning of every software development iteration.
-The most common end-form of requirements in agile is a user story.
-Basically, a user story is a one-sentence summary of the intel, obtained during interviews, workshops, surveys, etc.
+For agile projects, requirements are gathered during the discovery phase and then constantly refined at the beginning of every software development iteration.
+Agile’s most common end-form of requirements is a user story – a one-sentence summary of the intel obtained during interviews, workshops, surveys, and others.

 How to Create User Stories

-A user story is a brief, concise statement summarizing the software quality from the end-user perspective.
+A user story is a concise statement summarizing the software quality from the end-user perspective.